ibexa/documentation-developer/docs/guide/content_rendering/queries_and_controllers/content_queries.md

 # Content queries

-Content queries enable you to find and render specific content according to criteria you define.
+With content queries you can find and render specific content according to criteria that you define.

 You can use queries to list or embed Content items, such as: